larseggert/md-for-authors/README.md

-# Markdown for IETF Authos
+# Markdown for IETF Authors

-This is the working area for the individual Internet-Draft, "Markdown for IETF Authos".
+This is the working area for the individual Internet-Draft, "Markdown for IETF Authors".

 * [Editor's Copy]
   (https://larseggert.github.io/md-for-authors/#go.draft-vew-md-for-authors.html)